Arabic League Brasili Mexico Germany U.S.A Italia

 Usually Candida Albicans accompanies the healthy individual life, that's a saprophyte.
 This fungus rise very much causing remarkable problems for the subjects health.
 When the immune systems efficiency (the first physician or the second one) reduces due to the presence of the endogenous and exogenous toxin, candida increase.

-In the female genital region an excessive Candida proliferation can cause a white leak, it can seem as ricotta, several burning after having urinate, of the same area.
+In the region an excessive Candida proliferation can cause a white leak, it can seem as ricotta, several burning after having urinate, of the same area.

 In male genital Candida causes penis inflammation, so many erythematous blurs (see red) little like velvet, shining, localized on the penis with burning itchines.